LuisAbrantes/QuickReadme/README.md

 # Contributing

 Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements or new features, feel free to open an issue or submit a pull request. <br>
-	1. Fork the project
+	1. Fork the project <br>
-	2. Create your feature branch (git checkout -b feature/AmazingFeature)
+	2. Create your feature branch (git checkout -b feature/AmazingFeature) <br>
-	3. Commit your changes (git commit -m 'Add some AmazingFeature')
+	3. Commit your changes (git commit -m 'Add some AmazingFeature') <br>
-	4. Push to the branch (git push origin feature/AmazingFeature)
+	4. Push to the branch (git push origin feature/AmazingFeature) <br>
-	5. Open a pull request
+	5. Open a pull request <br>

 Please make sure to update tests as appropriate.